-5 Design Principles To Ace For Display Ads
+Top 5 Design Principles of Display Advertising

 A great structure is the foundation of a good display ad.
 And there are some practices you should follow while mapping your ad.
 The interactive advertising bureau suggests that display ads must be easily distinguishable from the web page content, and it must have clearly defined borders.
 It shouldn’t be confused with normal web page content.

 It is also advisable to keep your ad’s sizing flexible as people view it on different screens and it changes.
-Google offers various ad sizes ranging from half-page ads to the leader board one to large mobile banners.
+Google offers various ad sizes ranging from half-page ads to the leaderboard one to large mobile banners.
 The top three ad sizes which are ranked in terms of performance are 300×250 (a medium rectangle), 336×280 (a large rectangle), and 728×90 (a leaderboard).

-The fundamental elements of a display ad are:
+The fundamental elements of a display ad are

 - Your company logo and name